Dirus007/TimeTableMaker/README.md

 4. **Download**: Click the 'Download Timetable' button to save your timetable as an image.

 ## Installation
 No installation required.
-Open `index.html` in a web browser to start using the application.
+Run 'app.py' or 'index.html' to start using the application.

 ## Technologies Used
 - HTML